 With its status as undoubtedly the biggest, most recognizable, and (officially) the most reputable luxury watch manufacturer on the planet, it can be difficult to imagine anything from Rolex going by the term ‘underrated’.
-But for every Lennon and McCartney, there has to be a George Harrison; and when it comes to Rolex watches, the ref.
-1016 Explorer is it.
+But for every Lennon and McCartney, there has to be a George Harrison; and when it comes to Rolex, the Rolex Explorer ref.
+1016 is it.

 The Origin of the Explorer

 Its origins are known well enough.
 Debuting in 1953, the first of the Explorers was a descendent of the Oyster Perpetual models the brand sent to the top of the world on the wrists of Hillary and Norgay.
 Although some experts hold the inaugural references as the dawning of a new genus of timepiece – what would go on to be called the tool watch – they didn’t actually possess any special functions or abilities to aid in a particular occupation.
 In fact, they didn’t even tell the date.
 At a push, you could get lubricants that would keep the piece running at temperatures between -20 and +40°C, in case you fancied a crack at Everest yourself.

 While the design and engineering prowess were appreciated at the time, the Explorer suffered a similar fate as the Milgauss, another greatly undervalued model.
 In short, they were released during Rolex’s first great golden age, an era which also brought us a pair of true legends that cast too great a shadow: the GMT-Master, first stop for all luxury travelers and the pilots who transported them; and the Submariner, beloved of Scuba divers and of the best friend Rolex ever had, James Bond.
 Against those two, all else would struggle.